Course Outline

 Analytics, Integration, and Business Use Cases for Government

-- Industry and business scenarios: web applications, data analytics, backup/disaster recovery for government
+- Industry and business scenarios: web applications, data analytics, backup/disaster recovery for government agencies

 Workshop: Mapping Business Requirements to AWS Solutions for Government

-- Hands-on / group exercise: propose a solution architecture for a sample government business problem
+- Hands-on/group exercise: propose a solution architecture for a sample government business problem

 - High-level cost estimate and risk/benefit analysis for government projects